JoinDevathon/KrisVos130-2016/README.md

+# Instructions
+This plugin is about teleportation.
+That is why I have added a teleportation machine!
+To get started, you can place a teleporter by doing `/addtp`.
+Once your teleporter is placed, you can click on the center block to set the frequency!
+You need to have two teleporters with the same frequency for this to work.
+After you have set up two teleporters with the same frequency, you can stand on the center block to initiate the teleportation.

 # Devathon Project
 This is the base layout for your Devathon Project.
 It includes several scripts to make running incredibly easy on Windows, Mac, and Linux.